 This really depends on the cruise ports you are visiting.
 Most likely in the Caribbean, your passport will not be stamped.
 You can visit a customs office on the island you are visiting and have it stamped if you would like.
 We have had our passports stamped when visiting St. Petersburg, Russia on a Baltic cruise.

-Do I have to do a shore excursion?
+Do you have to do a shore excursion on a cruise?

 You don’t have to do anything on your cruise other than attending the muster drill.
 After that, all of the activities are your choice.

 Do I need cash on board?

 No, most cruises use your cabin ship card as an electronic payment card and you pay at the end of the cruise.
 We do bring cash on board with us so we have it to tip the staff at the end of the cruise.

 This really depends on how long you are going to be in each cruise port.
 Many of the Caribbean ports and Mexican ports are happy to take the US dollar.
 If you are doing a Mediterranean or Baltic cruise you may want to take Euro with you.
 We normally find an ATM in town once we have arrived and pull money out.